nguyentran0212/iegems-website/_draft/review_template.md

 # Preample

 - I purchase this unit on my own.
 I have no affiliation with or financial interest in ???.
-- All listening tests were conducted at around 65 dB.
+- All listening tests were conducted at a comfortable level where main vocal and instruments are loud enough
 - My music library covers nostalgic pop music, epic orchestral music from Sci-fi shows, classical violin performances, piano, lo-fi beats, and a few rock songs.
 - What I look for in IEM, in order of importance: a strong sense of depth with elements in a mix layering from closer to further away, clear separation between elements, detailed and textured elements, snappy and tactile note attacks in bass and midrange, natural timbre.
 - IEMs are rated with a series of A/B tests against a few benchmark IEMs.
 The total rating is the average of component ratings.
 EQ is NOT used in these tests.
 See the [methodology](/methodology) for more detail.